©Olivier Papegnies

 August 25

-From Rakhine State, western Myanmar, many Rohingya escaped to Bangladesh due to military crackdown
+From Rakhine State, western Myanmar, many Rohingya escaped to Bangladesh due to military persecution

 December 2017-April 2018: